Henry Wellman: Early life and education

 Wellman was born in Hickory, North Carolina in 1948.
-His father was a career Marine Corps officer who moved often, so by the time Wellman was in 12th grade, he had attended 11 different schools in North Carolina, Virginia, Maryland, California, and Hawaii.
+His father was a career Marine Corps officer who often moved, so by the time Wellman was in 12th grade, he had attended 11 different schools in North Carolina, Virginia, Maryland, California, and Hawaii.
 The Marines are the U.S. experts in amphibious warfare, so much of his childhood was spent close to one beach or another.
 He has said that going to the beach remains one of his favorite travel activities.
-He graduated high school in a small town in the Mojave Desert of California, 29 Palms, adjacent to Joshua Tree Natural Park; visiting deserts is his second favorite travel activity.
+He graduated high school in a small town in the Mojave Desert of California, 29 Palms, adjacent to Joshua Tree National Park; visiting deserts is his second favorite travel activity.

 Wellman received his undergraduate degree from Pomona College (1970), then spent time as a kindergarten and preschool teacher, before and while going to graduate school.
 He received his Ph.D. from the Institute of Child Development at the University of Minnesota (1975) where his advisor was John Flavell.
 It was with Flavell that he began his studies of children’s cognitive development and especially their understanding of the world around them, focusing eventually on their social cognition, their understanding of persons, actions, and their inner, mental workings.